craftingcity/The-Known-World/Combat Mechanics.md

 # Roll Hie.
 Or Die.
-It is my intention to hack the current 5e system of HP, Hit Die, AC, and Death Saves as a complete representation of a character's "health" into something akin to VtM's "superficial wounds" & "mortal wounds", that also maybe lets me play with higher damages for my "normal" weapons
+It is my intention to hack the current 5e system of HP, Hit Die, AC, and Death Saves as a complete representation of a character's "health" into something akin to VtM's "superficial wounds" & "mortal wounds" or Darkes Dungeon's Death's Door, that also maybe lets me play with higher damages for my "normal" weapons.

 ## Vitality
 A character's ability to "tank", dodge, parry, block, evade, or otherwise *not fully ef'n die from* (because remember, ***that's the goal*** when you swing a sword at someone or shoot a fire bolt at their dome) is known as their Vitality.